c4arl0s/NSError_ObjectiveC/README.md

     ...
     // error occurred
     ...
-    // If an error occurs, you should start by checking whether a non-NULL pointer was provided for the error parameter before you attempt to dereference it to set the error,
+    // If an error occurs, you should start by checking whether a non-NULL pointer was provided
+    // for the error parameter before you attempt to dereference it to set the error,
-    // before returning NO to indicate failure, like this: if (errorPtr) {
+    // before returning NO to indicate failure, I mean if verify if you call the funcion like this:
+    // BOOL success = [self doSomethingThatMayGenerateAnError:nil];
+    // if errorPtr = nil, do nothing
+    //
+    if (errorPtr) {
         *errorPtr = [NSError errorWithDomain:...
                                         code:...